-If you have trouble getting the software working, bring your laptop to tutoring hours or make friends with a computer-savvy neighbor.Begin by opening the arduino application (arduino.exe on Windows).
+Begin by opening Arduino.
 Files in Arduino are organized in folders called sketches.
 Arduino should open a new sketch immediately, with the date as the temporary title.
-Rename this sketch by saving it as $ps1_0$ when prompted.
-This will create a $ps1_0$ folder with $ps1_0.pde$ as the only file inside it.
+Rename this sketch by saving it as psl\0\LastName\FirstName when prompted, where xx are your initials.
+This will create a psl\0\LastName\FirstName folder with psl\0\LastName\FirstName.ino as the only file inside it.
 Arduino will default to saving all of your sketch folders in a directory named Arduino in your Documents folder.
 This is fine if you are working on your own laptop.
-It's also convenient because Arduino will easily find your sketches when you select File -> Sketchbook.
-However, if you are working on an HMC lab computer, be sure to save your sketch in your personal Charlie folder instead so that you'll still be able to access it if you log into a different computer.
+It's also convenient because Arduino will easily find your sketches when you select File ->

+Sketchbook.
+However, if you are working on a HMC lab computer, be sure to save your sketch in your personal Charlie folder instead so that you'll still be able to access it if you log into a different computer.